-And whilst it's clear that Suffolk Life was alerted to the deadline on 17 December 2021 (by Ms H's husband), I don't think it's clear it was alerted on 10 December 2021 as has been suggested.
-Suffolk Life doesn't have a record of Ms H's husband contact on that date.
+And whilst it's clear that Mr M alerted Suffolk Life to the deadline on 17 December 2021, I don't think it's clear it was alerted on 10 December 2021 as has been suggested.
+Suffolk Life doesn't have a record of Mr M's contact on that date.
 There was an exchange of e-mails between Firm A and Suffolk Life on 13 December 2021 where Firm A said it had tried to contact Suffolk Life that morning asking for a timeframe for the completion of the transfer; a Suffolk Life internal e-mail on 14 December 2021 asking for the transfers to be completed as a priority; and an e-mail to Firm A dated 15 December 2021 saying it had asked the relevant team to prioritise chasing the investment managers for disinvestment.
 So Suffolk Life were aware to treat the transfers as a priority on 14 December 2021 in any event.
 Whilst I accept that the request to prioritise may have resulted from an unrecorded telephone conversation it may also just have been the result of Firm A's chasing e-mail.

 Whilst I agree with the investigator that Suffolk Life wasn't responsible for any significant delays, I do think it could have acted in a timelier manner in some instances.
-In particular Suffolk Life wrote to Ms H on 11 November 2021 confirming that it had received her transfer application.
+In particular Suffolk Life wrote to Mr M on 12 November 2021 confirming that it had received his transfer application.
 But my understanding is it didn't request any further information until 1 December 2021.
 So I think this took a few more working days than was reasonable.

-However, as I've said above, Suffolk Life didn't receive the funds until March 2022.
-Whilst there may have been instances where that period post 31 December 2021 could have been shortened, what's key is whether it would have been possible for Suffolk Life to have completed the transfer by 31 December 2021.
-And looking at the circumstances and information required and exchanged once the disinvestment instruction had been given on 15 December 2021.
-I don't think it could.
+However, as I've said above, Suffolk Life didn't receive the initial fund until 13 January 2022.
+And then it also required some further information to complete the transfer.
+Even if it had requested that information urgently and received it back promptly, it would still likely have added another day or two to the process.
 So overall, I don't think those few working days where Suffolk Life could have acted in a timelier manner were the cause of the deadline being missed - I don't think there was any guarantee it would have been met but for those few days.

-Ms H's husband had a telephone conversation with the firm on 24 December 2021.
+Mr M had a telephone conversation with the firm on 24 December 2021.
 The firm hasn't got an actual recording of this call.
 However a note of it includes: